 Access rights are sorted by user privilege (Administrator, Operator, and Viewer).
 Only administrators can access the Configuration page.
 Although operators cannot access the Configuration page, they can use the URL Commands to get and set the value of parameters.
-For more information, please refer to URL Commands of the Network Camera on page 126.
-Viewers access only the main page for live viewing.
+For more information, please refer to URL Commands of the Network Camera on page 133.
+Viewers can only access the main page for live viewing.